 This topic is, of course, important in our field, as binge eating disorder is the most common of all the eating disorders and, often, the least discussed in studies.

-What Roxane Gay shared with us was her life experience and the fact that going through the world the way she has, has caused her to suffer psychologically without any actual sense of what she should do to fix it.
+What Roxane Gay shared with us was her life experience and the fact that going through the world the way she has caused her to suffer psychologically without any actual sense of what she should do to fix it.
 She talked with great precision about all of the advice she’s been given throughout her life: exercise more, eat less, eat more healthy foods.
 All things, of course, she knows very, very well.

 Her experience with the medical field has been a very negative one.
 She attributes the severity of her physical and emotional problems to her doctors.
 She believes medical problems are worsened for obese people because physicians make them feel ashamed at visits.
 Therefore, people who are overweight often don’t want to go see a physician.